23 Common Spanish Prepositions You Can Use Today

 Currently, the Spanish Royal Academy of the Language (RAE) accepts a total of 23 prepositions in existence.
 This number was set just in 2009 when the RAE introduced four “new” Spanish prepositions to the list: durante, mediante, versus, and vía.

-Let’s analyze them one by one, including a meaning definition, an explanation about how to use them, and a few examples:
+Let’s analyze them one by one, including the definition, an explanation about how to use them, and a few examples!

 Translation: to, at